jahpola/terraform-aws-ecs/README.md

 # AWS ECS module

 Yet another ECS Terraform module...
+This module uses Amazon Linux 2 ECS ami for os.
+Also SSM agent has been installed for easier instance access.

 ## User data

-TODO:
-- create a user data script
-- add cloudwatch logging
-- add ssm agent
+See templates/user_data.sh.
+It should have sane setup.
+For custom userdata there is a variable custom_userdata.

+## Cloudwatch logging

+Cloudwatch logs are used.
+The naming convention for logs is cluster_name/container_instance_id.
+This can be changed by editing the user_data.sh script as needed.

 ## How to use